Are You Addicted to Negative Thinking?By Dr. Margaret Paul

 Finally, Barbara also believed that she could control how people felt about her by acting right and saying the right thing.
 She was constantly vigilant about her behavior with others in her attempts to control how they felt about her and treated her.

-However, in trying to control her feelings, others' feelings and the outcome of things, Barbara may have been causing her illness.
+However, in trying to control her feelings, others' feelings and the outcome of things, Barbara was likely causing her illness.
 The underlying cause of her negative thinking was her devotion to this control.

 The problem with all of this is that it is based on an illusion - the illusion of control.
 The fact is that Barbara could not foresee every event that could cause her some pain.
 She was devastated every time something happened that she had not thought of beforehand.
 How could something painful come out of the blue like that?
 How could she have not foreseen it?